Pivotal role played by St John’s in D-Day landings

 "For three days at the end of March 1944 the room played a very significant role in the preparations for the Landings"

-Dr Frank Salmon, President of St John’s College, explained: “The Normandy Invasion may seem a million miles from the sedate atmosphere of the Combination Room of St John's College but for three days at the end of March 1944 the room played a very significant role in the preparations for the Landings.
+Dr Frank Salmon, Associate Professor of the History of Art and a Fellow of St John’s College (President, 2015-2019), explained: “The Normandy Invasion may seem a million miles from the sedate atmosphere of the Combination Room of St John's College but for three days at the end of March 1944 the room played a very significant role in the preparations for the Landings.

 “Cambridge was chosen as the location for 'Exercise Conqueror', in which the British Army's 30th Corps then stationed in East Anglia, plotted their part in the Invasion of Gold Beach.
 The officers stayed and held most of their meetings at Trinity College, but it was necessary for a physical model to be studied - for which a long, narrow space was required.
 So, for those three days, the Combination Room at John's housed a model of the Normandy beaches which was central to the organisation of the operation.”